Draw1n/DDPM-Street-Scene-Repaint/README.md

 已训练模型可下载 (https://huggingface.co/Drawin/DDPM-Street-Scene-Repaint/)

 The basic DDPM was employed for the training of a street scene image dataset, utilizing the Unet2D network.
-After 8 hours of training, the model has produced preliminary generative results.

 The dataset, sourced from Cityscapes (www.cityscapes-dataset.com), comprises 10,000 three-channel images with a resolution of 128x128, obtained through central cropping and resizing.